andreyuzb/ansiblerole-linux-common/README.md

 Main functions of the Role:

 - Installing apt packets, that can be extremly needed during OS work;
-- Configuring ntp client sync;
+- Configuring ntp client to synchronize;
--
+- Setting some sysctl.conf variables (Disable IPv6, Disable IP redirect);